adkrz/lenovo-yoga-11e-6th/kubuntu.md

 In Cinnamon, it works OOTB, as well as in KDE in Wayland mode

 # Touchscreen in Firefox
-Firefox does support the touchscreen events, but for some unknown reason they are disabled (unlike in Chrome).
+Firefox does support the touchscreen events, but for some unknown reason they are disabled in X11 (unlike in Chrome).
 To enable them, one must set environment variable `MOZ_USE_XINPUT2=1`.
 To set the variable globally in system, one can edit the file `/etc/security/pam_env.conf` and add the line:
 `MOZ_USE_XINPUT2 DEFAULT=1`
 then reboot.
+In Wayland, touch gestures work by default.

 # Touchscreen in Okular (PDF viewer) in LTS
 The Okular version in Kubuntu LTS suffers from weird bug: touchscreen pinch zoom results in page scrolling.
 Easiest solution is to uninstall it and take newer one from Snap: